International Thylacine Specimen Database: Goal

+Materials held

 Specimen material within the ITSD comprises skins, skeletons, skulls, taxidermy mounts and wet specimens.
 Wet specimens are whole animals, organs or body parts that have been preserved in either alcohol or formalin.
 Specimens of the thylacine are spread extensively around the globe so the search to locate these specimens was from the outset an international search involving a total of 106 museum, university and private collections in 23 countries.

 The master copy of the ITSD is held at the Zoological Society in London with mirror copies held within the university of Tasmania in Hobart, the Australian National Wildlife Collection in Canberra and the Queen Victoria Museum and Art Gallery in Launceston.
 The master and mirror copies are kept constantly revised and updated as new information comes to light.
 The Zoological Society was chosen to hold the master copy of the ITSD because of its historic association with the thylacine.
 The bulk of the early scientific papers on the species were published within its "Proceedings" and the society's zoo in Regent's Park exhibited more thylacines than any other zoo outside Australia.

+Honors and awards

 Each year the Royal Zoological Society of New South Wales hosts the Whitley Awards.
 These awards are a tribute to Gilbert Whitley, the eminent Australian ichthyologist and are presented for outstanding publications that contain a significant amount of new information relating to the fauna of the Australasian region.
 In September 2005 the International Thylacine Specimen Database was awarded the Whitley Award for the best zoological database.
 This was the first time in the history of the awards that a Whitley citation had been presented for a database.